-The president of the United States of America is elected by an electoral college, the Electors, who have only one function, vote in this election.
-The direct election by citizens was excluded (to avoid tumult and disorder) as the election by the Congress (to avoid that the President should be too dependent of this powerful institution).
+Since 1790, the President of the United States of America is elected by an electoral college.
+The direct election by citizens was excluded (to avoid tumult and disorder) as the election by the Congress (to avoid the President being too dependent on this powerful institution).

-There are two steps in the U.S. presidential election.
+There are two steps in the U.S. presidential process.
 Firstly, the citizens of every state choose the Electors.
+If a candidate obtains a majority in a State, he takes all of the electoral votes of this State (this "winner-take-all" method is generally true except for two States, Maine and Nebraska).
 Secondly, the Electors vote for the President.
-Actually, if a candidate obtains a majority in a State, he takes all of the electoral votes of this State (this "winner-take-all" method is generally true except for two States, Maine and Nebraska1).
-The winner of the U.S. presidential election is the candidate who receives a majority of votes from the Electors (in 2000, there was 538 Electors divided into 50 States and the District of Columbia).
+The winner of the U.S. presidential election is the candidate who receives a majority of votes from the Electors.
+In 2000, there were 538 Electors divided into 50 States plus the District of Columbia.
 The number of Electors for each State is the sum of two components: a fixed one and a proportional one.
 The fixed one is the number of U.S. Senators which is always 2 for every State.
 The proportional component corresponds to the number of seats in the House of Representatives allocated to each State.
 For instance, in 2000, the State of California had 54 seats in the House of Representatives and 2 Senators, which leads to 56 Electors for the presidential election.

-An important part of this paper is based on the proportional component.
+The paper focuses on the proportional component.
 Even if the number of representatives depends on the population of the State, the Constitution does not specify any exact rule to apportion the number of Electors to the different States.
 The crucial problem comes from the choice of this rule, because different apportionments can be obtained by using different methods.
-For example, consider the 1980 census, where the Colorado population represents 1.279% of the whole U.S. population.
-The total number of seats is equal to 435.
-By considering an egalitarian apportionment, which should be as close as possible to the ideal one man-one vote, implies that Colorado gets 5.564 seats.
+For example, consider the 1980 census, where Colorado population represents 1.279% of the whole U.S. population.
+With a total number of seats equals to 435, an egalitarian apportionment, which should be as close as possible to the ideal one man-one vote, implies that Colorado gets 5.564 seats.
 Unfortunately, we can not divide a seat.
-Hence, should the Colorado receive 5 or 6 seats (or, eventually some other number)?
+Hence, should Colorado receive 5 or 6 seats (or, eventually some other number)?
 As the same question arises for each State, the apportionment issue becomes complex.

 Moreover, many apportionment methods have been developed in the literature.
 Obviously, the choice of the method may have fundamental consequences.
-For instance, with the

-1Maine and Nebraska both use the congressional district method.
-These two States give an Elector to the winner in each congressional district and two Electors to the State wide vote.

-1920 census, the State of New York can obtain 41 seats with one method and 45 with another.
+For instance, with the 1920 census, the State of New York can obtain 41 seats with one method and 45 with another.
 This difference is significant because it may lead to the election of another President.

+&lt;sup>1Maine and Nebraska both use the congressional district method.
+These two States give an Elector to the winner in each congressional district and two Electors to the statewide vote.

 As an illustration, President Hayes obtained 185 votes in 1876, and his opponent, Tilden, obtained 184 votes.
 This example underlines clearly the importance of the apportionment issue.

-Every 10 years, since 1790, there is a census in U.S. which gives the number of inhabitants in every State.
+Every 10 years, since 1790, there is a census in U.S., which gives the number of inhabitants in every State.
 Since 1790, the proportional repartition of seats is made according to the most recent census and according to an apportionment method (chosen in an ad hoc way).
 Each State obtains at least one seat (according to the Constitution), which leads to at least three Electors in every State.